Skip site navigation (1)Skip section navigation (2)

 algorithm.
 Depending on the key type, signature type, and mode of

-padding, the maximum acceptable lengths of input data differ.
-The
+padding, the maximum sensible lengths of input data differ.
+With RSA

-signed data can't be longer than the key modulus with RSA.
-In case of
+the signed data cannot be longer than the key modulus.
+In case of ECDSA

-ECDSA and DSA the data shouldn't be longer than the field size,
+and DSA the data should not be longer than the field size, otherwise it

-otherwise it will be silently truncated to the field size.
-In any
+will be silently truncated to the field size.
+In any event the input

-event the input size must not be larger than the largest supported
+size must not be larger than the largest supported digest output size

 RSA ALGORITHM